asengupta/inductor/README.md

 # Inductor

-A LangGraph-based system for reverse engineering HLASM (High Level Assembler) code using hypothesis generation, validation, and Neo4j for knowledge storage.
+A LangGraph-based system for exploring codebases using hypothesis generation, validation, and Neo4j for knowledge storage.

 ## Overview

-This project implements a reverse engineering pipeline for HLASM codebases using LangGraph.
+This project implements an interactive way of comprehending codebases using LangGraph.
 It combines:

 1. **Neo4j Operations** - Basic CRUD operations for Neo4j nodes
 2. **Hypothesis Management** - Creating, validating, and managing hypotheses about code functionality